Paramhans-Singh/Rapido/README.md

-# 🛵 Rapido Clone README 🚀
+# 🛵 Rapido Clone 🚀

 ## Overview
 This project is a clone of Rapido, a bike taxi booking application.
 It provides functionalities such as ride booking.
 Built with modern web technologies, it offers a seamless experience for both riders and drivers.